NodeMicroServices/client/README.md

 ## License

 ---
-This boilerplate is released under the [MIT license](https://opensource.org/licenses/MIT).
+This app is released under the [MIT license](https://opensource.org/licenses/MIT).